 Reenactments in Progress gallery

 Reenactments can take many forms.
 One possibility is to faithfully recreate a scene from computing history as a still image, called a Tableaux Vivant (scene brought to life).
-Another is a performance that recalls a historic moment, as in a video. if it is a video, should be no longer than 2 minutes, and should be rendered in a web video friendly format (m4v).
+Another is a performance that recalls a historic moment, as in a video. if it is a video, should be no longer than 1 minute, and should be rendered in a web video friendly format (m4v or mp4).

-In either case, the reenactment or reconstruction will be presented along with accompanying documentation (a report and a slideshow), which will detail the historic significance of the scene or event, and how the recreation was done.
+The reenactment will be presented along with accompanying documentation (a slideshow), which will detail the historic significance of the scene or event, and how the recreation was done.

 Guidelines for the reenactment: